 In 1992, ACHA began a homeownership program.
 This program provides educational workshops for first-time homebuyers and down payment assistance.
 This program has educated over 4,012 individuals and provided down payment assistance to over 505 households in Adams County.

 ACHA currently owns and manages 42 units of public housing and administers over 1,384 Housing Choice Vouchers for county residents.
-A staff of 74 operates in six departments, caring for approximately 17,211 residents who live in ACHA owned, developed or administered housing units or who are accessing program services.
+A staff of 85 operates in eight departments, caring for approximately 17,211 residents who live in ACHA owned, developed or administered housing units or who are accessing program services.

 Adams County Housing Authority serves county residents for whom conventional housing is unaffordable.
 We assist individuals, families, seniors and persons with disabilities throughout all of Adams County, including the rural and unincorporated areas.
 Our goal is to provide these households with quality, affordable housing options while supporting their efforts to achieve economic self-sufficiency.